 Defaulting on your student loans can affect your credit score badly

-Advantages of Federal Student Loans
+Pros of Federal Student Loans

 Anyone who is planning to take out a student loan is advised to exhaust their federal options first before moving on to private options.
 The following are some perks that federal loans offer.